Follow a Colored Object with a Rover (like SCUTTLE)

 To create a color detector vision service:

-Navigate to your machine’s Config tab on the Viam app.
-Click the Services subtab and click Create service in the lower-left corner.
-Select the Vision type, then select the Color Detector model.
+Navigate to your machine’s CONFIGURE tab on the Viam app.
+Click the + (Create) icon next to your machine part in the left-hand menu and select Service.
+Select the vision type, then select the color detector model.
 Enter my_color_detector as the name for your service and click Create.

 In your vision service’s panel, set the following Attributes: